Zoho formally opens Canadian head office in Cornwall to drive further Canadian expansion

 Zoho’s intention to move their head office to Cornwall was actually announced in May 2021, but the impact of COVID resulted in a significant delay.

 “When we started looking for spaces it was hard to find office space,” LSP noted, “Given that Cornwall is a travel hub, it was incredibly difficult.
-The one I eventually found, they were just waiting for materials to come up, and were having some supply chain issues.
+The one I eventually found, they were just waiting for materials to come up, and were having some issues.
 Right after COVID, the construction industry in that area became very busy, to the point where we now we have people coming into the office.”

 Cornwall was selected for two, related reasons.

 “One was access to bilingual talent,” LSP said.
 “We want to be able to offer bilingual support, in the same way we offer bilingual pre-sales and sales support.
 We have a heavy emphasis on bilingualism.
 We own our support and presales, and we won’t outsource that out.
 Many of these Francophones in business speak English, but I strongly think having French pre-sales and support for them is critical.
-Even in marketing, we are putting in French today, as well as to web sites and resources.”
+Even in marketing, we are putting in French today, as well as to sites and resources.”

 The second factor favoring Cornwall was its physical location basically next to the Ontario and Quebec borders.